mit-rss/visual_servoing/README.md

 # for ZED2:
 ros2 launch zed_wrapper zed_camera.launch.py camera_model:=zed2
 ```
-Make sure to follow the setup instructions at the top of this page to ensure the zed camera works.
+Make sure to follow the [setup instructions](https://github.com/alany1/rss-hardware/tree/main/zed_settings) to ensure the zed camera works.
 If you get an error regarding a missing display, run `unset DISPLAY` before launching the zed.
 - Use the image view plugin of rqt to view the camera feed.
 Alternatively, you can use rviz and add in a camera topic.
-The ZED publishes to a number of topics topics which you can learn about [here](https://docs.stereolabs.com/integrations/ros/getting-started/#displaying-zed-data).
+The ZED publishes to many topics which you can learn about [here](https://docs.stereolabs.com/integrations/ros/getting-started/#displaying-zed-data).
 To view them, select the topic name through the dropdown menu.
 Do not use the depth image for this lab.
 The one you probably want to use is the default rectified camera: /zed/zed_node/rgb/image_rect_color`.

 ### Accessing Image Data
-The ZED camera publishes message of type [Image](http://docs.ros.org/api/sensor_msgs/html/msg/Image.html) from sensor_msgs.
+The ZED camera publishes messages of type [Image](http://docs.ros.org/api/sensor_msgs/html/msg/Image.html) from sensor_msgs.
 Learn about this message with the  command, `ros2 interface show sensor_msgs/msg/Image`.
-The image data is in ROS message data-structure which is not directly recognized by OpenCV, you might have also learned that OpenCV image representations are sometimes unique and bizarre(e.g. BGR instead of RGB).
+The image data is in ROS message data-structure, which is not directly recognized by OpenCV.
+You might have also learned that OpenCV image representations are sometimes unique (e.g. BGR instead of RGB).
 To convert between CV image data structures(mat) to ROS image representations(ROS Message structures) you may find [CV bridge](http://wiki.ros.org/cv_bridge/Tutorials/ConvertingBetweenROSImagesAndOpenCVImagesPython) helpful.

 ### Converting pixel coordinates to x-y coordinates
 If you recall from lecture, a camera is a sensor that converts 3D points (x,y,z) into 2D pixels (u,v).
 If we put on our linear algebra hats, we can project a 3D point onto a 2D plane as follows: